Stereolithography: Disadvantages

 Although stereolithography can be used to produce virtually any synthetic design, cost has historically been a disadvantage compared to FFF, though the price is coming down.
 Since 2012, public interest in 3D printing has inspired the design of several consumer SLA machines which are closer in price to other technologies.

-Beginning in 2016, substitution of the SLA and DLP methods with a high-resolution, high-contrast LCD panel has brought prices below 200.
-Resolutions of 0.01mm are attainable.

 SLA prints require hands-on post-processing steps (washing, drying, curing, and possibly removing support material) that are not needed with other methods.
 Another disadvantage is that the photopolymers are sticky and messy, and need to be handled with care.

 The environmental impact of these processes requires more study to be understood, but in general, SLA technologies have not created any biodegradable or compostable forms of resin, while other 3D printing methods offer some compostable PLA options, and the VOCs released by liquid resins are a known health hazard as well as an olfactory irritant.
 The choice of materials is limited compared to FFF, which can process virtually any thermoplastic.